barclayd/Game-of-Life/README.md

 3. A live cell with more than tree neighbours dies.

 4. A dead cell with exactly three neighbours is reborn and becomes a live cell.

+More information about Conway's Game of Life can  be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ### Assumptions